 The commercial space industry application of “making cookies” is making rockets.
 While Phase One on the innovation model focused on new, creative ways to build rockets, Phase Two is building rocket after rocket, and scheduling launch after launch.

 Blue Origin and SpaceX are entering this phase.
-Blue Origin’s facility in Florida is set up as a factory, where raw material comes in at one end and a rocket comes out at the other.
+Blue Origin’s facility in Florida is set up like a factory, where the raw material comes in at one end and a rocket comes out at the other.
 This is radically different from NASA’s traditional model for rockets, where each was hand-crafted and very specially designed.

 SpaceX, too, is on the verge of making cookies.
 When their Falcon Heavy rocket launches into space, its rockets boosters come back to earth and land, undamaged, on their launch pads.

-“So now what you’re seeing is that SpaceX is getting ready to go into the straight line of the S-curve, and they’re starting to schedule one rocket launch after another.”
-Richardson said.
+“So now what you’re seeing is that SpaceX is getting ready to go into the straight line of the S-curve, and they’re starting to schedule one rocket launch after another,” Richardson said.
 “How fast can we bring them back, refurbish them and send them up again?
 How fast can we bake cookies?”

 Now, their leaders’ focus is on incremental improvements.
 These are usually in quantity, quality, or cost.
 Those incremental improvements will continue until a disruption within their industry.